 Information about the Library and the Board of Trustees is available on the Bellingham Public Library website:

 How to apply

 To apply for the Library Board of Trustees, view the requirements and process on the City of Bellingham website.
 Then fill out the online application or submit a print application (pdf) to the City of Bellingham Mayor’s Office.
-The Board of Trustees will review applications beginning May 23 and conduct interviews in early June 2022.
+The Board of Trustees will review applications beginning September 5, 2023 and conduct interviews later in the month.
 The Mayor will interview final candidates and will recommend a candidate to the Bellingham City Council for approval.

 For more information about the Library and the responsibilities of the Library Board, please contact Bellingham Public Library Director Rebecca Judd, email@example.com or 360-778-7221.
 If you have questions about the application process, please contact the Mayor’s Office at 360-778-8100 or firstname.lastname@example.org.